0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 Ciang was the stoic heroine of the early 2000s.
 Her path was narrow, her goals were — at least believed — legible.
 Students were persuing success in percentages and placement, drilled into the beauty in truth, even at personal cost.
 Modern Ciang-ites, still stoic figures though, embraced the same struggle dressed in softer fabrics and bathed in better lighting.

 On [REDnote or TikTok](https://stephenleng.com/en/tiktok-is-bad-but-rednote-is-even-worse/), you see not only students, but also working professionals in their twenties or early thirties — alumni of Ciang's legacy.
-'Succeed' in the old sense: accepted to top universities, hired into stable jobs, often in competitive cities or industries, they continue to post silhouettes from their 'commute-study-journal-sleep' routines, intercut with moments of skincare, tea brewing, or elegant furniture rearrangements.
+Having 'succeeded' in the old sense: accepted to top universities, hired into stable jobs, often in competitive cities or industries, they continue to post silhouettes from their 'commute-study-journal-sleep' routines, intercut with moments of skincare, tea brewing, or ukulele.
 These are not resession from productivity.
 They are polymaths, carrying out professional work while holding fast to the rituals of their adolescent selves.

 They no longer declare a love of biology or literature as in *My Path*.
 They speak of discipline, resilience, or simply 'because it's there'.
 Excellence remains, only decentralized.
 No longer measured in rankings or test scores, but in aesthetics, posture, glow [^aespell].